Frequently asked questions

 What is expected of me as an employer?

-As well as allowing apprentices time to take their 20% off-the-job learning, as part of your obligations as an employer you will need to allocate an employee / workplace mentor for each apprentice to support them through their studies.
+As well as allowing apprentices time to take an average of 6 hours per week over the duration of their apprenticeship for off-the-job learning, as part of your obligations as an employer you will need to allocate an employee / workplace mentor for each apprentice to support them through their studies.
 The role of the employer mentor is a key part of the development of your apprentice, therefore NTU offers complimentary mentor training to all employer mentors, as well as ongoing support throughout the duration of the apprenticeship.